WoTTsecurity/agent/docs/examples/screenly/README.md

 Your credentials are now all set up.
 To download them onto the device, you will need to restart the WoTT Agent and the Screenly OSE server:

 ```
-$ service wott-agent restart
+$ sudo service wott-agent restart
-$ service screenly-web restart
+$ sudo service screenly-web restart
 ```

 There will now be a file on your Pi `screenly.json`.

-You may need to wait a few seconds for the server to restart.
+**Note:** it may take a few minutes for this to appear- especially on older Pi models,

 You can check the file exists by running the following command (if your user is `pi`):

 ```
-$ sudo find /opt/wott/credentials/pi
+$ cat /opt/wott/credentials/pi/screenly.json
 ```

 If the certificate is downloaded, you should receive a response like so:

 ```
-/opt/wott/credentials/pi
-/opt/wott/credentials/pi/screenly.json
+{"screenly": "username:password"}
 ```

 ## Securing Screenly OSE management page access with WoTT credentials